Rewst Terminology

 Crate Marketplace

-The Crate Marketplace is a platform where users can find and install pre-built workflow bundles called Crates.
+The Crate Marketplace is the part of the Rewst app where you can find and install prebuilt workflow bundles called Crates.
 Crates can be found and installed through the Crate Marketplace, which is accessible from the Crates section of the left-hand menu in the app.

 For more information, see: Production Crate List